safe-global/safe-docs/safe-core-sdk/onramp-kit/monerium.md

 const safeMoneriumClient = await moneriumPack.open({ authCode: '<The querystring code parameter>' })
 ```

-If the code is exchanged without problems, you will be now authenticated with Monerium and your Safe will be linked!.
+If the code is exchanged successfully, you will be now authenticated with Monerium and your Safe will be linked!.
 You can start using the `safeMoneriumClient` instance to interact with your Monerium account.
 This instance is an enhanced version of the Monerium SDK, with some additional Safe features.

 To learn more about the methods you can use with the `safeMoneriumClient` instance, check the [Monerium SDK documentation](https://monerium.dev/docs/sdk).